Projectbits/act-iac-iot/README.md

 Regular meeting of the ACT-IAC IoT Working Group (changed cadence to biweekly)

-ACT IAC is inviting you to a scheduled ZoomGov meeting.
+ACT IAC is inviting you to a scheduled ZoomGov meeting at Noon EST.
 Join ZoomGov Meeting:

 [Zoom Meeting](https://www.zoomgov.com/j/1600857507?pwd=NHRHSmhLNTZLNUNoRUNwSWFZb3V5dz09)